LouisChain/xiangqi.js/README.md

 ### .history([ options ])
 Returns a list containing the moves of the current game.
-Options is an optional parameter which may contain a 'verbose' flag.
+Options is an optional parameter which may contain a `verbose` flag.
 See .moves() for a description of the verbose move fields.

 ```js